Fire Safety for the Summer

 - Never start open fires in the countryside.

 - Sunlight shining through glass can start large fires.
-Always dispose of glass bottles and jars in designated areas e.g. recycling banks.
+Always dispose of glass in designated areas e.g. recycling banks.

 - Make sure caravans are fitted with a smoke detector, fire blanket and dry powder fire extinguisher.